 Or keep reading to learn about a few other great saltwater aquarium fish you might like:

-The Marine betta is a sometimes challenging to acclimate but always beautiful and largely peaceful community saltwater aquarium fish.
+The Marine betta is sometimes challenging to acclimate but always beautiful and largely peaceful community saltwater aquarium fish.
 They will take a variety of meaty prepared foods, can learn to recognize you, and will come out to see you when you walk in front of the tank.
 They are interesting to observe and will quickly become one of your favorite fish in the tank.
 Based on the challenges you may have in acclimating them to your preferred foods and the relatively high price tag, they are recommended for hobbyists with at least a year of easy-street reefing under their belts.

 What do you think about the Marine betta?
 Please leave a comment below with your thoughts or questions